Robert A. Hamblin

 Robert A. Hamblin (born 1969) is a South African-born visual artist, working mainly in photography and paint on paper.
-The work deals with tensions on the gender and sexuality spectrums of the contemporary human condition.
-InterseXion, a multidisciplinary exhibition and seven year collaboration with the Sistaaz Hood, a group of South African transgender sex workers, was staged at Iziko South African National Gallery in 2017.
-His autobiography was published in June 2021.

 Early life and career

 Robert A. Hamblin was born in Hillbrow, Johannesburg in 1969, and assigned female at birth.
 Discomforts with gender permeated his fine art work from very early and became a key subject by the time he transitioned from female to male in his thirties.

 He completed High School in Alberton, Gauteng Province (Johannesburg region) in 1986, working as a freelance darkroom assistant and photographer for the final two years of his schooling.

 After completing high school, he worked as a commercial photographer in the theatre and performing arts fields.
 These platforms informed the working style of his fine art work, and shows clearly in his first publicly exhibited body of work, Millennium Man in 1998.
 Actors and sets were used to reflect narratives wherein gender identity was probed and became the visual narrative wherein Hamblin continued to work in the two decades that followed.

 In 2006 in his mid-thirties, Hamblin started his gender transition from female to male.
 Subsequently in 2007, he helped found the African organization Gender DynamiX, an organization concerned with the rights of trans people, holding the position of Deputy Director responsible for Advocacy and media liaison from 2009 - 2011.

-Today, he continues both his art work and activism which have lead up to the release of his autobiography in June 2021.
+Today, he continues both his art work and activism which has led up to the release of his autobiography in June 2021.
 During the first lockdowns of the COVID-19 pandemic, Hamblin started painting self-portraits which have been exhibited in Cape Town and Johannesburg.